Code-Institute-Submissions/SureDeveloping-Rock-Paper-Scissors/README.md

 The time module is used to make the rule appear slower.

 ## Deployment
-Forking???
-Playing on a Local machine or via Gitpod Terminal:     CHECKEN

 The project was coded with gitpod, stored on github and then deployed on Heroku.
 That is how the deployment was done: